w3bappd3v/bootstrap-customizer/README.md

 browse to localhost:3000 from gulp output

-changes to SCSS and reflect instantly:)
+changes to SCSS reflect instantly:)